dennis-kao/MendelianRNA-seq-DB/README.md

 ## Differences between MendelianRNA-seq-DB and Beryl Cumming's original MendelianRNA-seq

 - SpliceJunctionDiscovery has been rewritten in Python and parallelized - decreasing processing time by a factor proprotional to the number of worker processes
-- CIGAR string parsing is handled by a function called parseCIGARForIntrons() whereas before CIGAR strings were handled by piping through multiple bash tools
+- CIGAR string parsing is handled by a function called parseCIGARForIntrons() whereas before CIGAR strings were handled by piping through multiple bash tools.
+As a result of improper parsing using bash tools, junction start and/or stop positions were not reported properly (e.x.
+1:100-200*1D30 represents an alignment that should really be 1:100-230 or 1:100-231)
+- Junction flanking in NormalizeSpliceJunctionValues.py has been fixed and now works.
+When flanking junctions were added to the set in the original make_annotated_junction_set(), individual characters in the string were added as opposed to the entire string itself (e.x.
+1:100-200 gets added as '1', ':', '0', '2', '-')
 - All information produced by SpliceJunctionDiscovery is stored in a database instead of text files.
 This allows the user to utilize previously computed results instead of having to run the entire pipeline again when a new sample needs to be analyzed.
 - The database has some new fields that can be used to filter junctions:
 	```